VA » Health Care » Captain James A. Lovell Federal Health Care Center » Careers » Psychology Postdoctoral Fellowship Program Model and Philosophy

 - The Department of Veterans Affairs will provide only emergency care for injuries incurred while on the Medical Center's premises during formal training duty hours.
-Trainees are eligible for COVID-19 care on-site if they become sick while working on-campus.
-They may also be eligible for on-site COVID-19 testing under certain circumstances.
+Trainees are eligible for COVID-19 consultation on-site if they become sick while working on-campus.
+They will also have access to the COVID-19 vaccine.

 - Malpractice liability coverage is provided for postdocs, interns, trainees and staff through the Federal Tort Claims Act of 1956, which provides liability coverage only during duty hours while on the VA's premises and only within the scope of assigned duties.